KaiyaFox/main-site/hotel.md

 Milwaukee is well-known for its variety of dining options, especially in the area surrounding our venue.
 Here are just a few of the many options available:

 * **[Hilton Milwaukee City Center Dining](https://www3.hilton.com/en/hotels/wisconsin/hilton-milwaukee-city-center-MKEMHHF/dining/index.html)** - The Hilton Milwaukee City Center has a variety of dining options, including the Miller Time Pub & Grill, Monarch Lounge, and the Café.
 The hotel also has a Starbucks location.
-* **[3rd Street Market Hall](https://www.3rdstmarkethall.com)** - The 3rd Street Market Hall is a very short walk from the Hilton and features a variety of local food booths and other vendors, including TopGolf suites and a full bar, in an open environment.
-It is located in the Avenue, a historic mall that was recently restored and renovated.
+* **[3rd Street Market Hall](https://www.3rdstmarkethall.com)** - The 3rd Street Market Hall is a very short walk from the Hilton and features a variety of local food options and other vendors, including TopGolf suites and a full bar, in an open environment.
+It is located in the Avenue, a historic mall that was restored and renovated.
+The hall is a favorite amongst FurSquared attendees, staff, and local furries alike!
+Suiting is allowed but suits must be "safe for work" and the venue is 21+ after 8:00 PM each day; one should be prepared to show legal ID.
+[Click here for more information on their policies](https://3rdstmarkethall.com/market-hall-policies).
 * **[SafeHouse](https://www.safe-house.com/milwaukee)** - The SafeHouse is a spy-themed restaurant and bar located near downtown Milwaukee, known for its unique atmosphere and secret entrance.
-It is a short walk from the Hilton and is also a favorite amongst F2's staff!
+It is a short walk from the Hilton.
 * **[Milwaukee Public Market](https://milwaukeepublicmarket.org)** - The Milwaukee Public Market is a further walk, but is a popular destination for food and shopping.
 It features a variety of local vendors and restaurants, including a wine bar and a seafood market.
 * **[Water Street](https://www.milwaukeedowntown.com/experience/dining/)** - Water Street is a historic street in Milwaukee that is home to a variety of bars and restaurants.
 It is also a popular nightlife destination.